 There are two types of traumatic amputations – partial or complete.
 A partial amputation refers to a situation in which a limb, while gravely injured, is still connected to the body via tissue, bone or muscle.
 Conversely, a complete amputation is where the limb is completely severed from the body.
 Traumatic amputations are further classified by the manner in which they happened, as follows:

-Montlick & Associates, Attorneys.: Put Our Over 33 Years of Experience to Work on Your Case
+Montlick & Associates: Put Our Over 37 Years of Experience to Work on Your Case

 At Montlick and Associates, we care deeply about our clients and their families.
-If you were catastrophically injured and don’t know where to turn next, contact our compassionate Atlanta Personal Injury Lawyers for help.
+If you were catastrophically injured, contact our compassionate Atlanta Personal Injury Lawyers for help.
 Our experienced firm strives to help you obtain the compensation you need to move on and live your life as normally as possible.
 Call us 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.